Skip to main content

 On 4 December 1907 Maple & Co. announced the half price sale at their Tottenham Court Road galleries of cabinet furniture and upholstery which they had purchased for cash from Graham & Biddle, following the dissolution of the latter’s partnership.
 The legal dissolution took place on 13 December 1907.

-Source: Private correspondence with Martin Graham.
+Source: Private correspondence with Martin Graham; Arts & Crafts Exhibition catalogues, 1888-1916.